Passive management: Rationale for passive investing

 Advocates for passive management argue that performance results provide support for Sharpe's zero-sum game theory.
 There are two prominent reports that compare the performance of index funds with the performance of actively-managed funds, the SPIVA (S&P Indexes Versus Active Funds) report and the Morningstar Active-Passive Barometer.
-However, analysis of the methodology of these reports suggests that they are overly negative in assessing the skill of active managers.

 Concerns about passive investing

 Criticism has been leveled at passive investment by investors like Howard Marks Carl Icahn, Michael Burry and Jeffrey Gundlach who argue that asset bubbles can be considered a byproduct of the increasing popularity of passive investing.
 John C. Bogle of The Vanguard Group, while a staunch advocate for passive investing overall, also argued in 2018 that the growth in passive management firms would soon result in a concentration of over half of American stock ownership, and associated proxy voting power, among three large firms (Vanguard, State Street Global Advisors and BlackRock).
 Bogle stated: "I do not believe such a concentration would serve the national interest".

 In 2017, Robert Shiller, a Nobel Prize winning economist at Yale University, stated passive index funds are a "chaotic system" and "kind of pseudoscience" due to what he described as an over-reliance on computer models and a neglect of the businesses whose stocks make up index funds.

 According to researchers with the Federal Reserve who published their findings in 2020, the growing popularity of passive investing has increased some risks for investors and the economy generally, but reduced other risks.
 "Some passive strategies amplify market volatility, and the shift [towards passive investing] has increased industry concentration, but it has diminished some liquidity and redemption risks."

 Passive investing may contribute to shareholder apathy, whereby investors are less engaged in the corporate governance process.

+Benjamin Braun suggests that, since American stock ownership is concentrated on few big asset managers which are very diversified and do not have a direct interest in the performance of the companies, this emerging "asset manager capitalism" is distinct from the earlier shareholder primacy.

+The asset managers usually vote with company managers.

+Also, as funds invest in most companies in the sector, they would benefit from monopolistic prices.

+In an extreme case, there could be economy-wide monopolies where asset managers have "bought the economy".

+In a regime of common ownership, while asset ownership is diversified, it is a small part of the population who invest in funds and a top 1% of the wealth distribution owning 50% of corporate equity and mutual funds.

+Wage stagnation would be an expected externality.

+Asset managers have an incentive to increase the assets value and influence monetary policy.

 In response, defenders of passive investing argue that some claims against the strategy are incorrect, and that other claims are partially accurate but overstated.